browniebroke/deezer-python/docs/source/usage.md

 ### Navigating resource relationships

 As well as giving access to its own attributes, a resource also gives access to other related resources.

 For example, when you get an {class}`Artist <deezer.resources.Artist>`, you may call one of the methods documented to get the artist's albums, then from an {class}`Album <deezer.resources.Album>` get its tracks, and from a {class}`Track <deezer.resources.Track>` you may go back to the {class}`Album <deezer.resources.Album>` or the {class}`Artist <deezer.resources.Artist>`.

-Let\'s try from the initial example:
+Let's try from the initial example:

 ```python
 >>> daft_punk = client.search('Daft Punk', relation='artist')[0]